bsphair/computer_science_review/README.md

 # Computer Science Review

-This is my collection of review material for a wide variety of computer science topics.
+My collection of review materials for a wide variety of computer science topics.